kalviumcommunity/k-fswd/README.md

 1. **Initialize State**: Inside your 'ItemList' component, initialize a state variable to store the list items and any API responses.

-2. **Find an API**: Please navigate to the settings icon located in the navigation sidebar.
-Within the settings, you will find a `URL` indicating where the server is currently running.
-The `URL` should end with `.codedamn.app`.
+2. **Find an API**: The `API_URI` is provided in the `src/App.jsx` file.
+You will use this URL to make requests to the API.
+    > Note: If you are unable to find the API_URI, please reach out to your mentor.

 3. **Fetch List Items**: Write a method that makes a GET request to the API to fetch the list items when the component mounts.